mikaeldui/liber-onlinebok-dotnet-client/README.md

     Install-Package MikaelDui.Liber.Onlinebok.Client

-It was created for use by [Mina läromedel](https://github.com/mikaeldui/MinaLaromedel).
+It was created for use by [mikaeldui/MinaLaromedel](https://github.com/mikaeldui/MinaLaromedel).